Ash5771/PDSA/Week-3.md

 # 📚 **PDSA Week 3 PYQ**

 Welcome to **Week 3** of the **PDSA**!
-In this video, I solve and explain the Week 2 Past Year Questions (PYQ) for the **PDSA**.
+In this video, I solve and explain the **Week 3** Past Year Questions (PYQ) for the **PDSA**.
 Watch the step-by-step approach to tackling key problems and understanding important concepts from the #rd week of the course.

 solved Previous year questions.